AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 * The `NOTE` can only be viewed in the [detailed profile](#viewing-the-detailed-profile-a-client--select).

 Examples:
-* `list` followed by `addnote 3 note/remind her to check her yearly coupon note/wants to retrieve her money from her savings plan` adds 2 note to the 3rd client in FApro.
+* `list` followed by `addnote 3 note/remind her to check her yearly coupon note/wants to retrieve her money from her savings plan` adds 2 notes to the 3rd client in FApro.
 * `find david` followed by `addnote 1 note/looking for insurance plans` adds a note to the 1st client in the results of the `find` command.

 ### (_Coming Soon_) Deleting plans of a client : `deletetags`